 Operational Power

 The 2202 HDSP/FU shall commence normal operation within 500 ms of application of nominal power.
-The Field Outputs shall not glitch to the On state during this period.
+The Field Outputs shall be held in the OFF state and not glitch to the ON state during this period.
 Inrush current drawn from the +24VDC source during power-up shall not exceed 100 mA peak.
 Inrush current drawn from the HV+MAINS or LV+MAINS source during power-up shall not exceed 2000 mA peak.

 HV+MAINS

 The HV+MAINS input provides operational power to the 2202-HV HDSP/FU.
 The 2202-HV HDSP/FU shall be operational over the voltage range of 60 Volts AC to 135 Volts AC.
+Nominal operating current shall not exceed 40 mA."

 HV+SIGNAL